Interactive Height Planner

 What is 'accompanied' height?

-It simply means that anyone UNDER this height can ride, but they must ride with an adult who is over 18 (and over the height limit also!) next to them.
+It means that anyone UNDER this height can ride, but they must ride with an adult who is over 18 next to them.
 There may also be some restrictions as to where you both must sit for your safety, but ride hosts will make you aware of these when boarding.

-How do I know if I'm tall enough?
+How do the park know if I'm tall enough?

-You won't be asked to remove your normal shoes, however excessive (i.e. extreme high heeled shoes etc) may be asked to be removed, as these will not help secure you in your ride vehicle as per the minimum height requirements.
-Large hair styles and tip toe-ing isn't recommended either, and hosts are very aware of all the tricks pulled to try and make yourself look taller!
-It's your welfare at stake - a host/staff members' decision on allowing you to pass the height check is final (remember - they have to do this by law for your safety!) and arguing further will not allow you onto the ride.
-Please save embarrassment for yourself and your time by accepting that you may not be tall enough to ride on this occasion!
+You won't be asked to remove your normal shoes, however you may be required to remove high heeled shoes and alike, as these will not help secure you in your ride vehicle as per the minimum height requirements.
+Large hair styles and tip toe-ing isn't recommended either, and hosts are very aware of all the tricks pulled to try and make yourself look taller (or shorter).
+A host's decision on allowing you to pass the height check is final (remember, it's your welfare at stake - they have to do this by law for your safety).

-Yes!
-As silly as it may sound, some rides have a maximum height restriction.
-This is in place for your safety with regards to the ride, its machinery and operation, or any scenery.
-Often rides are designed with a "safety envelope" that prevents any part of a rider coming into contact with any scenery or ride machinery, however some riders over a certain height may find that their legs or head might encroach on these safety margins, and thus will not be able to ride.
-Flouting maximum height restrictions may lead to serious injury for yourself!
+Yes.
+Some rides have a maximum height restriction.
+Rides are designed with a "safety envelope" that prevents any part of a rider coming into contact with any scenery or ride machinery.
+If a rider is tall enough that they might encroach on these safety margins, they will not be able to ride.